gruntwork-io/boilerplate/docs/src/content/docs/advanced/windows.md

 The `|` character is illegal in Windows file names.
 Boilerplate supports URL-encoded characters in template file paths as a workaround.
 If you have a template file path that would normally contain `|`, use `%7C` instead.

-## Symlinks

-Boilerplate uses file copying instead of symlinks when fetching templates.
-This avoids permission issues on Windows, where creating symlinks requires elevated privileges or developer mode to be enabled.
-No action is needed on your part — this is handled automatically.

 ## Shell Helper

 The `shell` template helper executes commands using the system shell.
 On Windows, commands run through `cmd.exe` rather than a Unix shell.
 Keep this in mind when writing hooks or using `shell` in templates: